Linux Client Advanced Security Modes

 The script examines the key filenames to determine the hostname of the target server or client.
 For example, the server file orangefs-serverkey-orangefs-server01.pem will cause the script to execute this command, given /opt/orangefs as the installation directory:

 scp orangefs-serverkey-orangefs-server01.pem orangefs-server01:/opt/orangefs/etc/orangefs-serverkey.pem

 Generate a client private key as instructed in Advanced Security Build > Key-Based Mode and append its public key to the keystore.
 Distribute the private key to the client system and the keystore to all servers.

 To remove a client, edit the keystore file and remove the hostname identifier (for example “C:client01”) and the public key that follows.
 Distribute this updated keystore file to all servers.

 Currently in key-based security when a client is added to (or removed from) your OrangeFS installation, all servers must be stopped and restarted.
 The keystore is read only at server startup, so you would generally add clients during a maintenance period.
 Certificate-Based Security can be used if a more dynamic system is needed.

 **Note **All OrangeFS clients and servers must be built for the same security mode (certificates, in this case) to interoperate.

 Prior to configuring your client(s) for certificate-based security, you must configure your servers and create a CA certificate.
-See Building OrangeFS for Certificate-Based Security for steps to take before configuring clients.
+See Advanced Security Build > Certificate-Based Mode for steps to take before configuring clients.